creativeplus2/cockpit-vercel/README.md

  # Cockpit V1 CMS Vercel Deploys Addon

 This addon provides integration with vercel deploys mechanism, leveraging the Vercel REST API to retrieve list of latest deploys and build hooks to trigger a new deploy.
 The addon can be useful when combining Cockpit CMS with an static site generator hosted on Vercel, so changes on contents can be deployed easily in seconds.
-Inpiration from https://github.com/pauloamgomes/CockpitCMS-Netlify
+Inspiration from https://github.com/pauloamgomes/CockpitCMS-Netlify

 ## Installation